pierre-rouleau/about-erlang/doc/editing-erlang.rst

   - For Erlang development you might be interested in the following:

     - `Developing Erlang with PEL`_
+    - `Using PEL with Specialized Shells for Erlang to Edit Erlang`_
     - `PEL Topic Index PDF`_ (best viewed in browser that renders PDF inline, like Firefox).
     - The `𝕻𝔩 - Erlang PDF`_, which describes Erlang specific commands and key bindings.